Skip to main content

 • Antidepressants.
 Since depression and anxiety are common during treatment, antidepressants are often administered.

-To learn more about our services or to begin your journey to sobriety today, give us a call or visit our admissions page.
+To learn more about our services or to begin fentanyl detox in Georgia, give us a call or visit our admissions page.